nik0h/nero-supreme/README.md

 Nero was built using the Electron framework.
 This bot **will not check out** anymore due to changes in Supreme's API, uploaded only as a look into how the requests were formed and verified when checking out products on Supreme's web store during the FW18 season.

 ## Usage
 Fixes were made before upload to patch memory leaks and deprecation warnings.
-Use `npm init` to start the bot after installing all dependencies with `npm install`.
+Use `npm start` to start the bot after installing all dependencies with `npm install`.